Your Custom Text Here

 Noa Barash: You describe your community as filling a void that's existed for too long.
 What's the gap you're filling, and who's finding a home with you that they couldn't find elsewhere?

-We offer a spiritual home for Jews on the margins who have experienced gender, racial, and/or political discrimination in traditional and mainstream Jewish spaces.
+Zevulon Boukhobza: We offer a spiritual home for Jews on the margins who have experienced gender, racial, and/or political discrimination in traditional and mainstream Jewish spaces.
 The spiritual aspect of our work is geared towards Jews who wish to observe in a traditional Sephardi custom while enacting liberatory values, such as feminism and anti-zionism.
-We are unique in offering this in a Jewish leftist scene full of groups which are largely more secular and squarely in the Ashkenazi tradition.
-This has forced people to choose between going to a gender segregated Sephardi synagogue or a mixed-gender progressive synagogue where White supremacy and Ashkenormativity are predominant.
-In this context, we are one of the only spaces in the world where SWANA Jewish gender-marginalized folks can pray without having to compromise parts of themselves.
+We are unique in offering this, given that much of the Jewish left is rooted in a secularAshkenazi tradition.
+This has forced people to choose between going to a gender-segregated Sephardi synagogue that affirms our ancestral traditions, or a mixed-gender progressive synagogue where White supremacy and Ashkenormativity are predominant.
+Our kehilla creates one of the only spaces in the world where SWANA Jewish gender-marginalized folks can pray without having to compromise these parts of themselves.

 Noa Barash: A lot of your members say this is the first place they've been able to bring their whole selves - their politics, their identities, their traditions - all at once.
 What are you hearing from people about what that means to them?